bbrattoli/ZeroShotVideoClassification/README.md

 ## Training

+### get_dataset
+In case you want to train your model on Kinetics, you need to adapt the function get_kinetics() in auxiliary/auxuliary_dataset.py according to the format in which Kinetics is stored on your machine.
+The current version is just a placeholder and will NOT work right away.

 ### train on Kinetics, test on [UCF101, HMDB51].
 End2End mode
 ```
 python3 main.py --n_epochs 150 --bs 22 --lr 1e-3 --network r2plus1d_18 --dataset kinetics2both --save_path PATH_TO_RESULT_FOLDER --nopretrained